Sawmonabo/StockData/README.md

 	```
 	- This file gets scanned and setup when we first initialize our program with SpringBoot.
 	- The last thing you must make sure to do is create a database on Mongo and name it "StockData" for it to connect to.
-		- This can be done through MongoExpress which should be accessable through the localport you initialized.
-In my case I can access this just by typing localhost:8081 on my browser URL.
+		- This can be done through MongoExpress which should be accessable through the `localport8081` you initialized.
+It can be accessed by typing `localhost:8081` on to the browser URL.
-	- Once connected to MongoExpress just 'click' on the create a database button and make sure you name it accordingly , in my case, "StockData".
+	- Once connected to MongoExpress just 'click' on the create a database button and make sure you name it accordingly , "StockData".

 That's all for setting up the appliation!
-You can now compile/run the program and store data to your container!
+You can now compile/run the program and store data to the container!

 <br />